Silajeet0/SENTRY/README.md

 browser session against a target form (default: the IKDD data-sharing portal, but any similarly-structured venue form works by pointing `--form-url` elsewhere).

-### What it does, step by step

-1. **Load the extracted candidates.** Reads `data/final_output/<conference>/<year>/indian_papers_structured.json`.
-   If that file doesn't exist yet, it errors out with a clear message pointing back at running the extraction pipeline first.
-2. **Deduplicate against what's already submitted.** Before submitting anything, `utils/ikdd_dedup.py` scrapes (or reuses a cached copy of) the target venue's **New** and **Approved** nomination lists, then checks every candidate paper's title against both using token-based Jaccard similarity (threshold `0.85`, over normalized — lowercased, accent- and punctuation-stripped — titles).
-Anything scoring above the threshold against an existing entry is treated as already-present and skipped, along with the score and the specific existing title it matched, so you can audit a near-miss instead of just trusting the skip.
-3. **Submit only the genuinely new candidates.** For each remaining paper, `Form_filler/selenium_filler.py` drives a real (non-headless) browser
-   session: it navigates to the form, fills in the standard fields (title, conference, month, venue, and the paper's Indian author/ institution details pulled straight from the already-verified JSON — nothing is re-typed by an LLM at this stage), and handles the "Others"-category dropdown's dynamic follow-up text field when a paper's `area_of_research` doesn't match one of the form's fixed options.
-4. **Run as a single sequential job.** Submissions happen one at a time in the same browser session, deliberately not in parallel — a second concurrent session hitting the same form would itself look like automated/bot traffic to the target site, independent of how fast any individual submission is.

 ### Running it standalone